sweet-tooth-clojure/todo-example/README.md

 to launch your cool idea.

-I've tried to write Sweet Tooth so that using it doesn't lock you into its own weird, arcane world the way some frameworks do.
+I've tried to write Sweet Tooth so that using it doesn't lock you into some weird, arcane world the way some frameworks do.
 It's built on top of popular and proven libraries like re-frame, duct, integrant, liberator, ring, and reitit, and you can always use those libraries directly if you need to.